 Boardible

-For users, convenience dictates connection
+For users, convenience

-Users liked TV integration, but only when easily accessible
+Users only gravitate to easily accessible integrations

-Boardible currently has a TV-specialized set of interfaces for its hosted games, though it was underused by users.
 Though users could mirror their screens easily with Boardible's current interface, users in a younger demographic (early-stage couples and college students) often did not have access to traditional TVs.
-Finding ways to communicate Boardible's adaptability to large screen alternatives to TV like laptops, was also a central part of my research.
+Finding ways to communicate Boardible's adaptability to large screen alternatives like laptops was also a central part of my research.

-Users like organization, but not too much organization
+Users like organization, but not too much

 Categories are quite popular and many liked the organization.
 In my first overview of the current design, I noted a few instances of repetition that can be eliminated.